Digital Uncut has been acquired, becoming the UK division of Eskimoz. Read more here

 To succeed on Google Shopping, it’s important to have highly relevant ads achieved through an optimised product feed, a campaign structure that gives you the desired level of control, and detailed reporting data that enables you to make informed decisions at the right time.

-We are a team of passionate individuals who constantly stay abreast of industry developments.
-This mindset ensures that you work with consultants who are deeply committed to your success.
+We are a team of passionate, industry-focused individuals who are committed to your success.

-We guide you in implementing a results-driven strategy.
-Our commitment is to make a tangible impact on your business by providing avenues for growth.
+We’re committed to implementing a data-driven strategy, making a real impact on your bottom line by providing avenues for growth.

 Google Shopping is Google’s e-commerce platform.
 It functions as a search engine, marketplace, advertising campaign, and price comparison tool.
 Shopping ads are visible in Google search results, in a dedicated tab called “Shopping,” as well as on Google’s network of partner sites and apps, depending on the settings.